History of Philippine Airlines: First expansion and modernization (1960–1991)

 A Philippine Airlines DC-10 in Zurich.
 The airline operated six DC-10s, which consisted of five −30 series and one −30CF series.

+A Philippine Airlines BAC One-Eleven 500 on the ramp of the former Manila Domestic Passenger Terminal in February 1985.
+The One-Eleven was PAL's primary domestic jet aircraft from 1966 until the introduction of the Boeing 737-300 in 1989.

 In the 1960s, PAL entered the jet age, initially with a lone Boeing 707 that was later replaced with Douglas DC-8 aircraft leased from KLM Royal Dutch Airlines, used for long-haul international flights to Europe and the United States.
 The airline's 5 millionth passenger was flown aboard a DC-3 "El Economico" service.
 The DC-3 remained the mainstay of domestic services as it expanded to a total of 72 points as airports were improved or opened, but most of the airline's rural air service was later stopped in May 1964.
-Two years later, PAL commenced its first jet services to Cebu, Bacolod, and Davao using the BAC1-11, which also saw use on the service to Bali, Indonesia, starting in 1969.
+Two years later, PAL commenced its first jet services to Cebu, Bacolod, and Davao using the BAC One-Eleven, which also saw use on the service to Bali, Indonesia, starting in 1969.
 In addition, PAL was privatized, as the Philippine government relinquished its share in PAL after Benigno Toda Jr., then-PAL chairman, acquired a majority stake in the airline.

 A year after the declaration of martial law in 1972, the re-elected Ferdinand Marcos Sr, now serving a second presidential term, issued monopolizing decrees in the form of Letters of Instruction (LOI) nos.
 151 and 151-A, which were known as the "one-airline policy".
 PAL was the lone surviving airline, absorbing Air Manila and Filipinas Orient Airways.
 On March 10, 1973, PAL was re-designated as the national flag carrier.
 PAL continued its expansion with the arrival of its first McDonnell Douglas DC-10 on July 17, 1974, which was primarily utilized on the Manila to San Francisco route via Honolulu.